Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of heavy neutral lepton searches

 The SM background contributions after the event selection arise mostly from diboson (\WZ, \ZZ, and \Vgamma) production, with smaller contributions from nonprompt leptons and rare top quark and Higgs boson production.
 The nonprompt-lepton background is estimated with a misidentification-rate method from sidebands in the observed data.
 Precise estimations of these backgrounds are important for channels including hadronically decaying tau leptons.
 All other backgrounds are estimated from simulation, and the three diboson processes are validated in dedicated CRs, from which additional simulation correction factors are derived.

 For each HNL signal scenario (mixing scenario, mass, and Majorana or Dirac nature), a binned likelihood fit is performed to the BDT distributions in an optimized combination of SRs.
 Based on the upper limit on the HNL production cross section derived from these fits, exclusion limits at 95\% \CL on the mixing strength as a function of the HNL mass are derived.
 The exclusion limits for the case of Majorana HNL are shown in Fig.~\ref{fig:EXO-22-011_Limits}, and cover HNL masses between 10\GeV and 1.5\TeV.
-Since different BDT distributions are used for different HNL masses, the limit curves are not continuous but disconnected where the exclusion limit for one mass point is evaluated with the two neighboring strategies.
-No exclusion limit is evaluated for the range $75<\mhnl<85\GeV$, where HNL production through \PW boson decays has a resonance and the analysis strategy changes from using the low- or high-mass region.
+Since the kinematic properties of HNL signal events are different below and above the \PW boson mass, no interpolation of limits between the highest evaluated \mhnl value with the low-mass strategy and the lowest evaluated \mhnl value with the high-mass strategy is performed, and exclusion limits are not evaluated for the range $75<\mhnl<85\GeV$.
 For electron and muon mixing, the limits improve over the results from Ref.~\cite{CMS:2018iaf} over the full mass range by up to one order of magnitude.
 For tau neutrino mixing, previous limits by the DELPHI experiment for HNL masses below the \PW boson mass are up to two orders of magnitude more stringent~\cite{DELPHI:1996qcc}, but for masses above the \PW boson mass, experimental limits are presented for the first time.

-The CMS Collaboration performed another search~\cite{CMS:2022hvh} for Majorana neutrinos and for the signatures related to the Weinberg operator in the VBF processes~\cite{Fuks:2020zbm,Fuks:2020att}, using the full Run-2 \pp collision data set at $\sqrt{s}=13\TeV$.
+The CMS Collaboration performed another search~\cite{CMS:2022hvh} for Majorana neutrinos and for the signatures related to the Weinberg operator in the VBF processes~\cite{Fuks:2020zbm,Fuks:2020att}, using the full Run 2 \pp collision data set at $\sqrt{s}=13\TeV$.
 The considered process is the $t$ channel where SS \PW boson pairs decay into SS lepton pairs via a {\TeVns}-scale Majorana neutrino or through a Weinberg operator process, as discussed in Section~\ref{sec:HNL_th_type-I} and illustrated in Fig.~\ref{fig:FD_HNLs_VBF}.